 Smoked Brisket Ingredients

 - Spritz bottle – 50:50 water: apple cider vinegar

 - Charcoal or briquettes

-- Trim any excess fat of your brisket. warm up blend smoked honey in microwave & drizzle over a nice even cover, then season well with you BBQ rub ensuring a nice even coast.
+- Trim any excess fat of your brisket.
+Warm up blend smoked honey in microwave & drizzle over a nice even cover, then season well with you BBQ rub ensuring a nice even coat.

 - Fire up your smoker aiming to set your temperature between 125°C – 140°C, add wood to create a nice even flow of smoke.

 - Smoke brisket for 3 hours uncovered, spritzing if required to control the bark on the outside of the brisket.

 - Wrap brisket in a couple of layers of foil and cook for another 3-5 hours until internal temperature of 93 – 98º C. The final telling point will be the resistance when you probe the brisket.

 - Rest for minimum 1 1/2 hours in esky or oven turned off.

 - The same recipe can be used for gas smokers and pallet smokers

 - You can capture the juices that cook out of the smoked brisket and into the foil, place this in the fridge, let fat set to the top, remove fat, warm and use as a finishing sauce.